 In our own home, our family is very much still on this journey.
 As our son grows older new challenges present themselves and I find myself constantly evolving and explaining why he can’t have everything he sees.
 But the more we reinforce our family values, the easier it seems to become.

-Because when we say no to more toys, we say yes to more important life lessons.
-Our children learn to truly value what they have.
+When we say no to more toys, we say yes to more important life lessons.
+We give our children the opportunity to be able to learn to truly value what they have.
 And we communicate that they don’t need to look to external sources of materialism to bring them temporary happiness or reassurance.